The Holy month of Ramadan is just around the corner, and once again, it lands on the longest days of the year.

 It is simply being aware of what is happening right now without wishing it were different.

-The report states that practicing mindfulness is the key element in happiness that improves both mental and physical health, helps people to a place of acceptance and can bring astonishing changes to behaviours, habits, thoughts and emotions.
-It empowers people to feel more optimistic, positive, confident and patient.
+The report states that practicing mindfulness is the key element in happiness that improves both mental and physical health, helps people to a place of acceptance, and can bring astonishing changes to behaviors, habits, thoughts, and emotions.
+It empowers people to feel more optimistic, positive, confident, and patient.

-And the best things about acquiring this skill set is that once you have learnt to manage your mind and be more mindful, you’ve got the skills for life.
+And the best thing about acquiring this skill set is that once you have learned to manage your mind and be more mindful, you’ve got the skills for life.